ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/subscriptions.md

 ## Redis Provider

+**InMemory provider distributes events only in a single process.**
+If we have multiple instances of our Hot Chocolate GraphQL server, users subscribed to other instances than the one which published the event won't receive it.
+Redis and other tools address this by being a separate hub to which all instances publish their events and which then redistributes them back.
-The Redis subscription provider enables us to run multiple instances of our Hot Chocolate GraphQL server and handle subscription events reliably.
+Thus Redis subscription provider enables us to run multiple instances and handle subscription events reliably.

 In order to use the Redis provider we have to add the `HotChocolate.Subscriptions.Redis` package.